BDC Hamburger Icon

 How to handle PR mistakes

-PR mistakes can sometimes be unavoidable, even if you start with the best of intentions.
+PR mistakes can sometimes be unavoidable, even if you start with the best intentions.
 When such situations arise, don’t wait for them to blow over.
 Treat the incident like the crisis it is by implementing effective crisis communication strategies as soon as possible.

 How to score positive PR for your business

-Connect with journalists.
+Connect with journalists

 Reaching out to journalists can take a significant amount of time.
 You will need to research contact information, find out how they prefer to be contacted and figure out how to personalize your query.
 Begin this process months before a product launch.
 Building relationships with a few key journalists in advance can help ensure you have somewhere to turn when you need quality press.